 The use of designer drugs is becoming increasingly common.
-As such, abuse of these drugs is also on the rise.
+As such, use of these drugs is also on the rise.
 Designer drugs are sold legally, typically under the guise of being safer than other street drugs.
 However, the truth is that these designer drugs are frequently more addictive and dangerous.
 New designer drugs are made often and circulate through communities, leading to the deaths of many users.
 If you are struggling with addiction to designer drugs, seek treatment as soon as possible.

 What Are Designer Drugs?